RoozbehSanaei/3D-computer-vision-papers/Sketch-recognition-retrieval.md

-# Sketch recognition and retrieval papers
+# Sketch recognition and retrieval
 A curated list of papers on sketch recognition and retrieval

 ## Surveys